wp-plugins/twfeed/readme.txt

 2. twFeed @wordpress Sidebar Demo

 == Changelog ==

+= 0.4.1 =
+* Fixed a regular expression bug pointed out by @compywiz on Twitter.
+(String contents like 1.5GHz turns into a clickable link).

 = 0.4 =
 * Complete code restructure using a class layout with object calls.